TransparentHealth/django-monfhir/README.md

-Monfhir is in deveelopment.
+Monfhir is in development.
 Contributions/Pull requests welcome!

 Installation